Bi-objective Ranking and Selection Using Stochastic Kriging: Introduction

 In \emph{multiobjective} or \emph{multi-criteria} optimization problems, the goal is to find the set of solutions that reveal the essential trade-offs between the objectives (i.e., where no single objective can be improved without negatively affecting any other objective).
 These solutions are referred to as \emph{non-dominated or Pareto-optimal}, and form the \emph{Pareto set}, also referred to as the \emph{efficient set}; the evaluation of these solutions in the objectives corresponds to the \emph{Pareto front} (see Figure \ref{fig:fronts} for some examples of continuous fronts).
 Depending on the type of problem, the Pareto front may have different geometries (e.g. concave, convex, linear, disconnected).
 In real-life problems, the location and geometry of the Pareto front are evidently unknown, and a discrete set of solutions is often used to approximate it \citep{Miet99,Hunter17}.

-This article considers multi-objective optimization problems where the outcomes of the objective functions could only be measured through stochastic experiments (e.g., stochastic simulation), i.e., the observations are noisy.
+This article considers problems where the outcomes of the objective functions could only be measured through stochastic experiments (e.g., stochastic simulation), i.e., the observations are noisy.
 Such problems occur frequently in real life.
 For instance, in manufacturing and distribution problems (e.g., lot sizing in manufacturing plants), it is common to maximize the expected profit of the production system, while also minimizing profit risk; in transportation problems (e.g., constructing optimal routes for dial-a-ride services) it is common to minimize tardiness of deliveries while also using minimal resources; and in the healthcare sector it is often equally important to minimize the waiting time of patients and the idle time of doctors.
 We assume that a fixed set of candidate solutions is available, for which the objective outcomes have been evaluated (with observational noise).
 Such a set may result, for instance, from running a multi-objective metaheuristic (see, e.g., \citealt{fieldsend2015rolling}), or a multiobjective simulation optimization procedure (see e.g., \citealt{Li15mo}).
 The goal of \emph{multi-objective ranking and selection} (MORS) then is to correctly identify the true Pareto-optimal solutions among such a finite set, by adding extra replications to solutions in the most informative way.